KiqueDev/AngularStarter/README.md

 AngularStarter
 ============

 A simple starter application using angular and node js

+Future:
+add boostrap-ui